CoolRunning/monogamy/README.md

 ### Concluding remarks ###

-If you are using this module or find it useful, let me know.
+If you are using this module or like it, let me know.

 ### License ###